canaryhealth/jstc/doc/manual.rst

 you'll discover that this has long been an issue... `jstc` can help "a bit" when you enable "space=collapse" mode.

-When enabled, the following template:
+When collapsing of whitespace is enabled, the following template:

 .. code::